 IMAP will return: Mail uses IMAP email accounts, which store messages and folders on the server; after you reset Mail and added accounts back, the emails will return.

-How to Reset Mail on a Mac: FAQ
+How to Reset the Mail App on a Mac: FAQ

 Can I delete the Mail app entirely on a Mac?